DigitalGeographyLab/OptimizedSpatialJoin-tool/README.md

 ## Why does it exist?

 In the BORDERSPACE project, we need to assign hierarchical spatial attributes to each geo-located tweet.
 Mostly, geo-located tweets obtained from Twitter’s API already have geographical information such as administrative unit and country, in addition to exact coordinates.
-But not all tweets have such information and most importantly, some twitts are not located at land – some are just off the coast or somewhere in an ocean.
-However, geodetic spatial join requires computational resources and is time consuming and when having +100 million geo-located tweets it is not feasible.
+But not all tweets have such information and most importantly, some tweets are not located at land – some are just off the coast or somewhere in an ocean.
+However, geodetic spatial join requires computational resources and is time consuming and when having +100 million geo-located tweet it is not feasible.
 Thus, we created OptiSS tool to make computation more efficient and save time.

 ## What does OptiSS do?